stephanie-w/brainscribble/content/statinf2.md

 ## Hypothesis testing

 Hypothesis testing is concerned with making decisions using data.
-Null Hypothesis $H_0$ : The status quo that is assumed to be true Alternative hypothesis : $H_a$ : An alternative claim under consideration that will require statistical evidence to accept, and thus, reject the null hypothesis
+Null Hypothesis $H_0$ : The status quo that is assumed to be true.
+Alternative hypothesis : $H_a$ : An alternative claim under consideration that will require statistical evidence to accept, and thus, reject the null hypothesis.
 We will consider $H_0$ to be true and accept it unless the evidence in favour of $H_a$ is so strong that we reject $H_0$ in favour of $H_a$.
-The alternative hypotheses are typically of the form <, > or $\neq$?.
+The alternative hypotheses are typically of the form <, > or $\neq$.
 We have four possible outcomes:

 Truth   |   Decide      |       Result